K-theory of locally finite graph $C^*$-algebras: Introduction

 \ee{\overline{e}}

-Now associate for convenience to any graph $\widehat E$ as above, an oriented 'double' graph $E=(E^0,E^1,s,r)$ with the set of vertices $E^0$, set of edges $E^1$ and maps $s,r$ from $E^1$ to $E^0$ which determines the source and the range of an arrow respectively ({\it source} and {\it range} maps).
-The quiver $E$ is obtained from $ \widehat E$ by doubling edges of $\widehat E$, so that each non oriented edge of $\widehat E$ gives rise to the pair of edges of $E$, $e$ and $\ee$, equipped with opposite orientations.
+Now associate for convenience with any graph $\widehat E$ as above, an oriented {\it bi-directed} graph $E=(E^0,E^1,s,r)$ with the set of vertices $E^0$, set of edges $E^1$ and maps $s,r$ from $E^1$ to $E^0$ which determine the source and the range of an arrow respectively ({\it source} and {\it range} maps).
+The graph $E$ is obtained from $ \widehat E$ by doubling the edges of $\widehat E$, so that each non-oriented edge of $\widehat E$ gives rise to the pair of edges of $E$, $e$ and $\ee$, equipped with opposite orientations.

-For any finite graph one can associate a Cuntz--Krieger $C^*$-algebra ${\cal O}_E$, in a way it is done in \cite{MM}.
-Namely, there it is considered a Cuntz--Krieger $C^*$-algebra (as it is defined in the Cuntz--Krieger paper \cite{CK}) associated to the matrix $A_E$.
-The matrix $A_E$ is obtained from the graph as a matrix of the following operator (homomorphism of countable direct sum ${\mathbb Z}^{(E^1)}$ of copies of $\mathbb Z$) written as follows in the basis labeled by the set $E^1$ of edges of $E$:
+For any such finite graph $E$ one can associate a Cuntz--Krieger $C^*$-algebra ${\cal O}_E$, in the way it is done in \cite{MM}.
+Namely, there it is considered a Cuntz--Krieger $C^*$-algebra (as it is defined in the Cuntz--Krieger paper \cite{CK}) associated with the matrix $A_E$.
+The matrix $A_E$ is obtained from the graph as a matrix of the following operator (homomorphism of countable direct sum ${\mathbb Z}^{(E^1)}$ of copies of $\mathbb Z$), written as follows in the basis labelled by the set $E^1$ of edges of $E$:

-This operator was considered in \cite{H} and \cite{B} in connection with the study of Ihara zeta function of a graph, and is called the {\it Bass-Hashimoto operator}.
+This operator was considered in \cite{H} and \cite{B} in connection with the study of the Ihara zeta function of a graph, and is called the {\it Bass-Hashimoto operator}.

 The entries of the matrix $A_E$ are in $\{0,1\}$.
-If the graph $E$ is finite, then $A_E$ is an $2n\times 2n$ matrix, where $n$ is the number of geometric edges of the graph $E$ (=the number of edges of $E$, considered as a non-oriented graph).
+If the graph $E$ is finite, then $A_E$ is an $2n\times 2n$ matrix, where $n$ is the number of geometric edges of the graph $E$ (=the number of edges of the corresponding non-oriented graph $\widehat E$).